oVirt/ovirt-site/source/feature/advancedforemanintegration.html.md

 ##### Bare-Metal provisioning

-prerequisites:
+Prerequisites:

-*   Foreman admin has designated a host group(s) in foreman for that purpose
+*   Foreman admin has a designated host group(s) in foreman for that purpose
+*   Have the proper images for the OS installation
-*   That Host group has the relevant templates (PXE / kickstart files ) associated with that host group for the relevant OSs
+*   That Host group has the relevant templates (PXE / kickstart files) associated with that host group for the relevant OSs
-*   oVirt needs proper credentials to view relevant bare-metal hosts and host groups.
+*   oVirt needs proper permissions to view relevant bare-metal hosts and host groups
-*   For now we assume a host group has all the required defaults needed to provision the host
+*   The host group has all the required defaults needed to provision the host

 User-flow: